Gender identity under Title IX

 Title IX of the United States Education Amendments of 1972 prohibits discrimination "on the basis of sex" in educational programs and activities that receive financial assistance from the federal government.
+The validity of each respective executive administration's interpretation is being tested in the federal courts, most recently in the 2025 instances of West Virginia v.
+B. P. J., Tennessee v.
+Cardona and United States v.
+California Interscholastic Federation.

-The Obama administration interpreted Title IX to cover discrimination on the basis of assigned sex, gender identity, and transgender status.
-The Trump administration determined that the question of access to sex-segregated facilities should be left to the states and local school districts to decide.
-The validity of the executive's position is being tested in the federal courts.
+The Obama administration interpreted Title IX to cover discrimination on the basis of assigned sex, gender identity, and transgender status; protections against sexual assault and harassment were strengthened and extended to transgender students, including rights to use bathrooms and locker rooms consistent with their gender identity.
+The first Trump administration determined that Title IX’s prohibition on sex discrimination did not apply to personal gender identity and that the question of access to sex-segregated facilities should be left to the states and local school districts to decide.
+During the Biden administration, the Department of Education reinstated and expanded protections for LGBTQ+ individuals to include discrimination based on sexual orientation, gender identity, and sex characteristics.
+This interpretation was based off of the 2024 Title IX Final Rule as well as Bostock v.
+Clayton County.
+Upon Donald Trump’s return to office, his administration expanded the power of the executive branch’s interpretation, reverting 2020 regulations on Title IX protections through executive orders such as Defending Women from Gender Ideology Extremism and Restoring Biological Truth to the Federal Government and Keeping Men Out of Women's Sports.

 Background

 Congress kept the core provision of Title IX very brief, only one sentence long.
 The interpretation and implementation of Title IX was left to the executive, whom Congress expressly "authorized and directed to effectuate the [statute] by issuing rules, regulations, or orders of general applicability which shall be consistent with achievement of [its] objectives ..."

 President Richard Nixon initially directed the Department of Health, Education and Welfare (HEW) to carry this out.
 In 1980, HEW was split into two separate agencies —the Department of Health and Human Services (HHS) and the Department of Education (DOE).
 Primary responsibility for Title IX enforcement in educational institutions was delegated to DOE's Office for Civil Rights (OCR).